bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 ### 4 - Conclusions

-FFTing the surface current on the dish and accounting for dish curvature captures the directly calculated HFSS beam quite well.
-This exercise is partly academic, because we will use the direct HFSS beam in any simulation pipelines we use.
-However, it shows that the effect of direct horn/sky coupling is at ~-30 dB effect at 45 degree zenith angles, so we cannot naively apply the HFSS beam at these large angles to calculate interferometer fringing from sources at these angles.
-For now (and maybe forever) we plan to make the flat sky approximation and use only the mean beam down to -30 dB or so, so this will be fine.
+FFTing the surface current on the dish while accounting for curvature reproduces the directly calculated HFSS far-field beam quite well.
+The exercise is partly academic because we will likely use the directly calculated HFSS beam in any simulation pipeline we use.
+However, it shows that spilloever is ~-30 dB at >45 degree zenith angles, so we cannot naively apply the HFSS beam to calculate interferometer fringing from sources at these angles.
+We currently plan to make the flat sky approximation and use only the main beam down to -30 dB or so, so this will be not be a problem for now, and possibly forever.

 Future work: compute the beam as a function of frequency in HFSS and input into BMX pipeline; tile aperture illumination for 4 dishes and compute autocorrelation to get